brendan-jarvis/whisper_subtitles/README.md

 ### Tips

+1. Assuming English audio the 'medium.en' produces good enough results in a relatively quick amount of time.
-1. You can edit the generated subtitles using [Subtitle Edit](https://github.com/SubtitleEdit/subtitleedit)
+2. You can edit the generated subtitles using [Subtitle Edit](https://github.com/SubtitleEdit/subtitleedit)
-2. You could try "automagically" synchronizing subtitles using [FFsubsync](https://github.com/smacke/ffsubsync) - **Note: this project is intended to re-align timing on otherwise 100% accurate subtitles and may not be helpful for correcting timings on AI-generated subtitles.**
+3. You could try "automagically" synchronizing subtitles using [FFsubsync](https://github.com/smacke/ffsubsync) - **Note: this project is intended to re-align timing on otherwise 100% accurate subtitles and may not be helpful for correcting timings on AI-generated subtitles.**

 ## Usage